 Due to selective breeding practices, Wedge Siamese cats are more susceptible to health problems, like kidney disease.
 Due to this, owners should always ensure they feed their Wedge Siamese cat healthy, high protein cat food.

-Owners should also make sure to have plenty of cat toys like fluffy mice, scratching posts, and climbing trees.
-This makes for a home environment that keeps them occupied and stimulated while getting plenty of exercise.
+Owners should also have plenty of cat toys like fluffy mice, scratching posts, and climbing trees.
+This creates a home environment that keeps them occupied and stimulated while getting plenty of exercise.

 Light-colored Siamese Cats